Incorporation process

 Belgian branch office of a foreign company

-The competent corporate body of the foreign company has to decide to open a Belgian branch office, such resolution should contain certain specific decisions, such as the address and description of the activities of the Belgian branch office, the appointment of a legal representative, etc. The signature of the authorized officer(s) of the foreign company should be legalized and certified by a public notary (or the equivalent foreign authority), whose signature in turn should be legalized by way of an Apostille, which is a procedure provided for by The Hague Convention.
-If the resolution has not been drafted in the official language of the Region where the Belgian branch office will be located (ie, Dutch in the Flemish Region, French in the Walloon Region and Dutch or French in the Brussels Capital Region), then the resolution will have to be translated by a Belgian sworn translator.
-The original resolution and, as the case may be, its sworn translation, together with certain other documents related to the foreign company, will then have to be filed with the clerk's office of the competent enterprise court, which will arrange for its subsequent publication in the Annexes to the Belgian State Gazette.
-In addition, the last annual accounts, which have been approved by the shareholders of the foreign company, and as the case may be the consolidated annual accounts, have to be filed with the National Bank of Belgium.
-Finally, the Belgian branch office will have to be registered with the Crossroads Bank for Enterprises and the VAT-administration.
+If the resolution has not been drafted in the official language of the region where the Belgian branch office will be located (ie, Dutch in the Flemish Region, French in the Walloon Region and Dutch or French in the Brussels Capital Region), then the resolution must be translated by a Belgian sworn translator.
+The original resolution and, as the case may be, its sworn translation, together with certain other documents related to the foreign company, then must be filed with the clerk's office of the competent enterprise court, which will arrange for its subsequent publication in the Annexes to the Belgian State Gazette.
+In addition, the last annual accounts, which have been approved by the shareholders of the foreign company, and, as the case may be, the consolidated annual accounts, must be filed with the National Bank of Belgium.
+Finally, the Belgian branch office must be registered with the Crossroads Bank for Enterprises and the VAT administration.

 Brazil